-Let m, n be the number of users and movies, respectively, and Y be the m x n matrix of the movie ratings, where y{ij} corresponds to user i's rating for the movie j.
+Let m, n be the number of users and movies, respectively, and Y be the m x n matrix of the movie ratings, where $y{ij}$ corresponds to user i's rating for the movie j.
 Note that most of the elements of the matrix are unknown.
 The goal of a recommender system is to predict these missing values.

-First, use your code or the solution code for Homework 6 to find the matrices U and V, such that $Y \simeq U^T V$.
-You may also use off-the-shelf implementations if you want but be aware that these may or may yield correct results.
-Note that U has dimension $k \times m$ and V has dimension $k \times n$.
-Choose k = 20, and justify your choices for any other parameters and the stopping criteria you use.
-Once you have obtained U, V, you will attempt to visualize and interpret your results.
+Your job is to find the matrices U and V, such that $Y \simeq U^T V$ .
+Note that U has dimension $k \times m$ and V has dimension $k \times n$ .
+You must try at least three methods for finding U and V.